Beko-Kaeuferportal/styleguide/README.md

 * Avoid long parameter lists.

 * Use def self.method to define singleton methods.

-* Add "global" methods to Kernel (if you have to) and make them private.

 * Avoid alias when alias_method will do.